 In today’s ever-changing healthcare landscape, the role of Medical Directors at health plans, TPAs and medical management organizations is expanding at a rapid pace.
-As the scope and complexity of their roles continue to evolve, payers of all types are increasingly partnering with Independent Review Organizations (IROs) to perform medical review at all stages of the care management continuum, including pre-authorizations, internal appeals, provider quality reviews and more.
-Health plans can leverage independent medical review company resources to help their medical directors maximize their value-added, while upholding the integrity of care management decision making.
+As the scope and complexity of their roles continue to evolve, payers of all types are increasingly partnering with Health Utilization Management and Independent Review Organizations (IROs), like AllMed, to perform medical review at all stages of the utilization management continuum, including prior-authorizations, internal appeals, provider quality reviews and more.
+Health plans can leverage independent medical review company resources to help their medical directors maximize their value-add while upholding the integrity of care management decision making.

 Challenges Faced by Today’s Medical Director

 While the title “Medical Director” has remained unchanged, their responsibilities have expanded dramatically over the past two decades.
 Traditionally, a medical director’s duties had an internal, clinical focus, with an emphasis on utilization review, case management, appeals, and quality oversight.
 The main driver was ensuring the quality of care while controlling overutilization.

 Today, however, medical directors find themselves in a unique leadership position, with a broad scope of responsibilities and increased external focus.
 Evolving duties include significant involvement in strategic planning, business development, financial analysis, and operational efficiency.
 This expansion of duties has been added to other responsibilities that involve clinical quality improvement, provider oversight, utilization management, network design, medical policy development, accreditation and credentialing oversight, care delivery, and collaboration with other organization leaders.